r-owen/seguin_web_server/README.md

 # Web server that controls a Séguin dobby loom.

-The intent is to allow the user to control a loom using any device that has a web client, such as a tablet or phone.
+This server is intended to allow you to control your loom from any phone, tablet or other device that has wifi and a web browser.

-This is preliminary code that only talks to a loom simulator and I have not yet served this code on PyPY so some of these instructions are aspirational.
+This server must run on a computer that is connected (via a USB cable) to your loom.
+This code has only been tested on macOS but should also work on any flavor of linux, and may also run on Windows.

+Warning: this software has not yet been tested on a real loom.
+I will do that once I have access to a loom (I am trying to order one now).

 ## Installing and Running the Web Server

 * You need to run the server on a computer that you can connect to the loom.
-  A laptop or Raspberry Pi (probably 4 or better) should be fine.
+  A macOS laptop or Raspberry Pi (probably 4 or better) should be fine.
+  A Windows computer may also work.
 * Install Python 3.11 or later on that computer.
 * Install this package on that computer:

     pip install seguin_loom_server

+* You will need to determine the name of the port that your computer is using to connect to the loom.
+  To do this on macOS or linux:

+  * Run the command `ls /dev/tty.usb*` to see USB ports already in use.
-* Connect your computer to the loom with a USB cable.
+  * Connect your computer to the loom with a USB cable
-* Turn on the loom.
+  * Turn on the loom and wait a bit to let it connect.
+  * Run the command `ls /dev/tty.usb*` again.
+There should be one new entry, which is the name you are looking for.

 * Run the web server:

-    run_seguin_loom
+    run_seguin_loom *port_name*

 * You may stop the web server by typing ctrl-C (possibly twice).
 Your uploaded patterns will be lost.